aadilmallick/my-notes-docusaurus/docs/js-cookbook/03-workers.md

 # Workers

-Check out [worker example](/examples/workers) for a working example.

 ## Worker basics

 Workers are a way of multithreading in JavaScript, where you can delegate expensive tasks to be performed by a **worker**, which works in the background much like a service worker.